cj-lawson/Ebook-Landing-Page/README.md

 I used simple HTML, CSS, along with flexbox and Grid for the layout.
 I deployed the page with github pages.

 #Timeline
 Time given for the assigment was 24 hours.
-I ended up taking about 2 hours to develop the HTML page after gathering assets.
+After gathering assets, I ended up taking about 3 hours to mockup the design in Adobe XD and develop the HTML page.